 In the Indian traditional working capital format, CC and OD are the most famous and commonly known working capital facilities.
-However, over the period, the banking industry has developed many products which are designed considering the characteristics of the nature of the businesses.
+However, over the period, the banking industry has developed many products.
+They have designed considering the characteristics of the nature of the businesses.
 Few of them are developed to build trust between buyer and seller.
 Generally, working capital facilities can bifurcate into two segments.
 One is fund-based and another one is non-fund-based.
-Bank Guarantee is the non-fund-based credit facility arranged by the banks to the borrower.
+Bank Guarantee is a non-fund-based credit facility.
+The bank arranges it for the borrower.

-It is the promise given by the applicant’s (Buyer’s) bank stating that in case if the buyer defaults to perform the duty or to make the payment, the banker is committed to making the payment limited to the amount of bank guarantee.
+It is the promise given by the applicant’s (Buyer’s) bank stating that in case the buyer defaults to performing the duty or to making the payment, the banker is committed to making the payment limited to the amount of the bank guarantee.
 The buyer requests the bank to issue the bank guarantee to the seller.

 There are mainly 3 parties involved in the BG process.

-There is a certain format every banker follows to issue the bank guarantee in India.
+There is a certain format every banker follows to issue a bank guarantee in India.
 However, there are a couple of important features, as follows –